asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### Titles and headings <!-- omit in toc -->

-Be case-sensitive in titles and headings.
+Capitalize titles and headings.
 Don’t use bold, italics and periods in titles and headings.

 ### For anything not listed here <!-- omit in toc -->